netobserv/network-observability-operator/README.md

 #### With Kafka

-More performance fine-tuning is possible when using Kafka, ie. with `spec.deploymentModel` set to `KAFKA`:
+More performance fine-tuning is possible when using Kafka, ie. with `spec.deploymentModel` set to `Kafka`:

 - You can set the size of the batches (in bytes) sent by the eBPF agent to Kafka, with `spec.agent.ebpf.kafkaBatchSize`.
 It has a similar impact than `cacheMaxFlows` mentioned above, with higher values generating less traffic and less CPU usage, but more memory consumption and more latency.
 It is recommended to keep these two settings somewhat aligned (ie. do not set a super low `cacheMaxFlows` with high `kafkaBatchSize`, or the other way around).
 We expect the default values to be a good fit for most environments.